z-ainn/terraform-provider-uptime/docs/index.md

 ---
-page_title: "uptime Provider"
+page_title: "Uptime Monitor Provider"
 description: |-
   The Uptime Monitor provider allows you to manage monitors, contacts, and status pages for the Uptime Monitor service.
 ---

-# uptime Provider
+# Uptime Monitor Provider

 The Uptime Monitor provider allows you to manage monitors, contacts, and status pages for the Uptime Monitor service.